Affordable Alternatives to Security

 And what about security cameras that can talk?
 This is especially useful from a commercial property owners’ perspective, as they can now scare off intruders without approaching them in person.
 Historically, security guards have been prized for their ability to defend others against harm.
 Now, life-threatening risks can be evaded altogether with suitable surveillance cameras.

 Of course, large companies tend to adopt a mixed approach of tech and personnel, depending on their needs.
 Realistically, they also have the market spend to hire a bigger team of personnel to reinforce integrated security efforts.
-Smaller companies and commercial properties may not have that kind of money, nor the need to have a massive security team, but they still require a level of security.
+Smaller companies and commercial properties may not have that kind of money, nor the need to have a massive surveillance team, but they still require a level of security.

 Lastly, humans are also more fallible than technology.
 When it comes to evidence, nothing can beat clearly captured footage.
 Memory isn’t foolproof, and statements may lack crucial evidence needed, which footage easily provides.
-Meanwhile, security guards can typically only combat immediate, nearby threats.
+Meanwhile, security guards in Houston can typically only combat immediate, nearby threats.

 Forget sign-in books – they can get lost, and their handwriting is often ineligible.
 Key fobs, access cards, keypads, mobile apps, and biometric devices offer many advantages to antiquated paper trails.
 These technological advances are more secure and reliable.
 Plus, they provide easily accessible control and attendance solutions, which are helpful for educational institutions and large commercial companies.

 Smart access control systems are advantageous if you have an organization or business with a lot of foot traffic or vehicles passing through.
 There’s a good chance you likely have someone at a boom gate or reception to oversee authorization.
 But for the most part, security personnel merely denote an authoritative presence and nothing more.
 And, they can’t truly take on additional responsibilities as they have to oversee entries and exits, which increasingly seems redundant.
-That’s where these security guard alternatives can come into play.
+That’s where these Houston security guard alternatives can come into play.

-Key Fob / Keypad Access
+Key Fob / Keypad

 Mobile access control systems that work off apps are scanned at door entry and exit points.
 Those that use Bluetooth technology require phones to be waved in front of sensors at specific entry points.
 These apps are controlled via the cloud, making them easy and efficient to manage, as passcodes can be safely encrypted and sent directly to users’ phones.